BoLS logo Today's Tabletop & RPG News

 The Empire is getting a brand new Arcane Journal.
 While it’s got some fun stuff, it doesn’t fix one of the Warhammer: The Old World’s problem armies.

 It’s been a few months see we got our last Arcane Journal with Warriors of Chaos.
-Now we’ve gotten the long awaited Empire Journal.
+Now we’ve gotten the long-awaited Empire Journal.
 Empire as an army are one that’s suffered a bit in ToW.
-They are not a particular strong army.
-While they can build some winning lists they have relatively few good builds.
+They are not a particularly strong army.
+While they can build some winning lists, they have relatively few good builds.
 A lot of the army is pretty trash, in particular they have some of the worst and most useless infantry in the game.
 So we were all hoping that the Journal would give them a needed boost.
-However while it does make the army better, and gives a few nice things, it’s not really the book we needed.
-But lets dig in and take a look at what we got.
+However, while it does make the army better and gives a few nice things, it’s not really the book we needed.
+But let’s dig in and take a look at what we got.

 Knightly Orders

-The two things that Empire have right now that are decently good are knights and war machines.
+The two things that the Empire has right now that are decently good are knights and war machines.
 And this is a book that buffs both of those.
 The biggest buffs go to Knights.
-The Journal brings int the new Knightly Order System.
-At its core it lets you upgrade one “Knight” Character and one “Knight” Unit (Knights, Inner Circle and Demis) to be from one of five Knightly Orders.
-For a few extra points per model you get some buffs to the unit.
+The Journal brings in the new Knightly Order System.
+At its core, it lets you upgrade one “Knight” Character and one “Knight” Unit (Knights, Inner Circle, and Demis) to be from one of five Knightly Orders.
+You get some buffs to the unit for a few extra points per model.
 Characters and Inner Circle Knights get slightly better buffs, so there is some incentive not just to double down on Demis.
-However I think that is mostly what you will see, a death star unit getting slightly better.
+However, I think that is mostly what you will see: a Death Star unit getting slightly better.

-The Buffs themselves are a mixed bag and a few are pretty situational.
+The Buffs themselves are a mixed bag, and a few are pretty situational.
 I think the stand out is the White Wolves.
-This gives you a new weapon that is basically a mix between a lance and halbred but is two handed and the unit gains Furious Charge.
-An extra attack on the charge, effectively doubling the riders attacks, is pretty great.
+This gives you a new weapon that is basically a mix between a lance and halberd but is two-handed, and the unit gains Furious Charge.
+An extra attack on the charge, effectively doubling the rider’s attacks, is pretty great.
 The rules granted by the Order do not apply to a mount, so that’s one loophole closed.
 While these rules are nice and fun, buffing the heavy cav wasn’t really what the armies needs.

 Army of Infamy One – Knightly Order

-Like all armies Empire gets two Armies of Infamy in it’s book.
-As the name suggests the Knightly Order army focuses on the knights.
-This is a 95% cavalry force that effetely lets you give up all magic, warmachines and 90%s of infantry and ranged units to load up on calvary.
-In this army all your Knights can (and must) upgrade with the knightly order rules above (rather than just one unit).
+Like all armies, Empire gets two Armies of Infamy in its book.
+As the name suggests, the Knightly Order army focuses on the knights.
+This is a 95% cavalry force that effectively lets you give up all magic, warmachines, and 90%s of infantry and ranged units to load up on calvary.
+In this army, all your knights can (and must) upgrade to the knightly order rules above (rather than just one unit).
 You must pick one order for the whole army.
 The order you pick also changes up your army lists a bit, such as Knights of Morr getting back the option to take Wizards but losing the various Warrior Priests.

 Advertisement